TejoBurgboy/IOT-Techo/Manuel_IOT_Tejo.md

       Serial.println("Hello it's not 14");
 }
 ~~~
-If it is 14 you will get this message on your serial monitor “Hello it is 14”.
+If the hour is 14 you will get this message on your serial monitor “Hello it is 14”.
 If that is not the case you will get the message “Hello it is not 14”.
-Also don't forget to put two of a '=='instead one.
+Also don't forget to put two of a '=='instead of one.

-## (4) The importance of the else in the if else.
+## (4) Error 1 the importance of the else in the if else.
-So when I used the If else for the first time every time I uploaded the code it would always do the if even if I changed the hour to a hour it was not at the time.
-At this point I actually did not use a else.
-But when I started using a else it would work immediately.
-So if you use an if in your Arduino code give it a else otherwise the Arduino will always do the if even if it's not correct.
+So when I used the If else for the first time every time I uploaded the code it would always do the if even when I changed the hour to a hour it was not at the time.
+At this point I actually did not use an else statement.
+But when I started using an else statement it would work immediately.
+So if you use an if statement in your Arduino code give it an else statement otherwise the Arduino will always do the if even if it's not correct.

 ## (5) Adafruit joins the party
-So the next step is to add adafruit in the conversation.
+So the next step is to add adafruit into the conversation.
 Go to examples then go to adafruit neo pixel and then go to simple
-an then copy certain parts of the code in certain places.
+an copy certain parts of the code in certain places.
 Copy this between the library’s and the WIFI settings.
 ~~~
 #include <Adafruit_NeoPixel.h>